AI coaching can help you fight gaslighting

 8. You keep getting bumped to lesser, insignificant projects.

-More than just being excluded, you might find that you’re being given “busy work,” those meaningless projects that keep you occupied but have no real impact.
-This could be an effort to undermine your authority and sabotage your productivity so that when performance reviews come around, you have no results to show-because you were never given any meaningful work.
+More than just being excluded, you might find that you’re being given “busy work.”
+Those meaningless projects keep you occupied but have no real impact.
+This could be an effort to undermine your authority and sabotage your productivity.
+So that when performance reviews come around, you have no results to show because you were never given any meaningful work.

 9. The gaslighter manipulates situations to embarrass you.